potassco/clorm/docs/clorm/advanced.rst

 process is integral to using Clorm since it is the main process by which the symbols within a Clingo model are transformed into Clorm facts.

-A ``unify`` function is provided that takes two parameters; a *unifier* and a list of raw clingo symbols.
+A ``unify`` function is provided that takes at least two parameters; a *unifier* and a list of raw clingo symbols.
 It then tries to unify the list of raw symbols with the predicates in the unifier.
-The function then returns a ``FactBase`` containing the facts that resulted from the unification of the symbols with the first matching predicate.
+It returns a ``FactBase`` containing the facts, or a list of facts if the parameter ``ordered=True``, that resulted from the unification of the symbols with the first matching predicate.
 If a symbol was not able to unify with any predicate it is ignored.

 .. code-block:: python